 This is taking your documentation even further.
 Not just writing the vision, but now, breaking it into simple actionable steps.
-Articulating you vision requires you include time-frames for achievements, milestones that will be reached, and requirements needed for achieving them.
+Articulating your vision requires you to include time-frames for achievements, milestones that will be reached, and requirements needed for achieving them.

-You can call articulation planning.
+You can also call articulation planning.
 This is where you come up with a blueprint of how you can move from where you are to where you should be (the fulfillment of that vision).
-There’s is no achievement without plan.
+There is no achievement without a plan.